| | |

 Step 6: Sew Side Seams and Hem of the T-shirt Pattern.

-Sew along sleeve and down side of shirt.
+1. Sew along the sleeve and down the side of the shirt.
 Repeat on other side.

 Free pattern